Personal liability insurance in Germany covers you against any accidental damages or losses which are a direct cause of your actions.

-- You’re at a house party and you accidentally spill coffee or red wine onto your host’s expensive Persian rug.
-Your liability insurance would cover the cost of the dry cleaning bill, or worse, the cost of a new rug if the stains can’t be removed.
+You’re at a house party and you accidentally spill coffee or red wine onto your host’s expensive Persian rug.
+Your insurance would cover the cost of the dry cleaning bill, or worse, the cost of a new rug if the stains can’t be removed.

-- A friend of mine went to a pool hall after drinking a few beers and accidentally ripped the green baize covering on the pool table.
+A friend of mine went to a pool hall after drinking a few beers and accidentally ripped the green baize covering on the pool table.
 Because he had personal liability insurance, he did not receive a bill from the owner for several hundred Euro to repair the damage.

 All of these are perfectly legitimate reasons (in the eyes of the law at least) to pursue you for the financial losses incurred.

 Whether or not it was an accident is viewed as irrelevant.
-Virtually everyone has personal liability insurance in Germany, and so it’s assumed that the person being asked to compensate would not end up being hundreds of Euro worse off.
+Virtually everyone has liability insurance in Germany, and so it’s assumed that the person being asked to compensate would not end up being hundreds of Euro worse off.

-Is it REALLY so essential to have this?
+Is it REALLY so essential to have personal liability insurance in Germany?

 You might be thinking “but why do I need this insurance?
 I didn’t have anything like it in my home country”.